Richard Barone: Career

-He also sang on four tracks on Angelheaded Hipster: The Songs of Marc Bolan & T.Rex produced by Hal Willner, contributing backing vocals to tracks by Todd Rundgren, Lucinda Williams, Kesha, and Helga Davis.
+Barone sang on four tracks on Angelheaded Hipster: The Songs of Marc Bolan & T.Rex produced by Hal Willner, contributing backing vocals to tracks by Todd Rundgren, Lucinda Williams, Kesha, and Helga Davis.
 The album was released on September 4, 2020 by BMG Records.

-Barone performed a medley of "Revolution" and "Power to the People" for JEM Records Celebrates John Lennon, released on the 80th anniversary of Lennon's birth, October 9, 2020.
+In tribute to another of his inspirations, Barone performed a medley of "Revolution" and "Power to the People" for JEM Records Celebrates John Lennon, released on the 80th anniversary of Lennon's birth, October 9, 2020.
 He also contributed an essay about Pylon for the book included in the comprehensive Pylon Box vinyl box set released on November 6, 2020, by New West Records.

-On January 8, 2021 David Bowie's cover of John Lennon's song "Mother," for which Barone had sung harmony vocals with producer Tony Visconti at the original session in 1998, was released on limited edition vinyl and digital streaming on Parlophone Records.
+On January 8, 2021, David Bowie's cover of John Lennon's song "Mother," for which Barone had sung harmony vocals with producer Tony Visconti at the original session in 1998, was posthumously released on limited edition vinyl and digital streaming on Parlophone Records.
 The single was released to commemorate Bowie's seventy-fourth birthday.
-In July, The Bongos' Beat Hotel - Expanded Edition was released by RCA Records.
+In July, the Bongos' Beat Hotel - Expanded Edition was released by RCA Records.
 Later that month, Barone contributed two tracks to JEM Records Celebrates Brian Wilson.

 On January 20, 2022, he began hosting the Folk Radio show on WBAI Radio, New York.
-The program is broadcast live on Thursdays at 10 p.m.
+The program broadcasts live on Thursdays at 10 p.m.
 ET on 99.5 FM, and streamed live on WBAI.org.

-Barone's new book, Music + Revolution: Greenwich Village in the 1960s, was published by Rowman & Littlefield on September 15, 2022.
+Barone's second book, Music + Revolution: Greenwich Village in the 1960s, was published by Backbeat Books/Rowman & Littlefield on September 15, 2022.
 A major launch event was held at the Museum of the City of New York on October 13, 2022.
+Performers included Carolyn Hester, Suzanne Vega, and David Amram.